 - This, of course would work in close concert with my openness and accessibility to ensure a personal sense of happiness, utility and inner peace as I “wound things down”

-An exceedingly bright and consistently energetic member of our team at The Center for Leadership Studies (CLS), who for all intents and purposes is just starting her career, approached me recently seeking wisdom:
+For example, an exceedingly bright and consistently energetic member of our team at The Center for Leadership Studies (CLS), who for all intents and purposes is just starting her career, approached me recently seeking wisdom:

 Her: “You know how we are always saying that Situational Leadership® is a language of performance management and change management?”